The Rise and Fall of Prohibition: A Student's Guide to Understanding This Bizarre Chapter in American History

 What Was Prohibition, Anyway?

 Prohibition wasn’t just about banning alcohol.
-In practice, it was a massive social experiment that reshaped American culture, politics, and even crime.
-In simple terms, Prohibition was the period from 1920 to 1933 when the 18th Amendment to the U.S. Worth adding: constitution made the manufacture, sale, and transportation of alcoholic beverages illegal.
-But here’s the kicker—this wasn’t just some random law.
-It was the result of decades of activism by groups like the Women’s Christian Temperance Union and the Anti-Saloon League, who believed that alcohol was the root of many social ills, including poverty, domestic violence, and crime.
+Think about it: in simple terms, Prohibition was the period from 1920 to 1933 when the 18th Amendment to the U. S. But here’s the kicker—this wasn’t just some random law.
+And constitution made the manufacture, sale, and transportation of alcoholic beverages illegal.
+Plus, it was a massive social experiment that reshaped American culture, politics, and even crime.
+It was the result of decades of activism by groups like the Women’s Christian Temperance Union and the Anti-Saloon League, who believed that alcohol was the root of many social ills, including poverty, domestic violence, and crime The details matter here..

 The 18th Amendment and the Volstead Act

 The 18th Amendment laid the legal groundwork, but it was the Volstead Act that gave it teeth.
-Still, named after Representative Andrew Volstead, this law defined what constituted intoxicating liquors and set penalties for violating the ban.
+Plus, named after Representative Andrew Volstead, this law defined what constituted intoxicating liquors and set penalties for violating the ban.
 Essentially, it made beer, wine, and spirits illegal to produce, sell, or transport—though it oddly allowed for the medicinal use of alcohol if prescribed by a doctor.

 Why Did People Support This?